 Grid: Switches the grid lines of the waveform monitor on or off. ← Setup - Main unit setup Trigger line: Switches the trigger lines for trigger detection on or off.
 Environment Co omm.
 Disp lay Other Mark line: Switches the mark lines for mark detection on or off.
 Grid Trigger line Light Dark OFF OFF Mark line is a module is ins vailable when the optional remote control talled.
-Mark line ON OFF 0 line.
-Ouit-has the second nearly line on an off Search result line ON OFF
+Mark line ON OFF 0 Search result line ON OFF